 1. Initial cost to buy and install

 The difference in cost between the two types of heating unit is pretty apparent up front.
 A classic gas boiler has been around for a long time meaning the technology has got cheaper and cheaper so now you can pick one up for less.
 The flip of that is that heat pumps are relatively new tech meaning they are still developing and the upfront cost can be significantly higher.

 Across the UK, there are roughly 28 million homes and a gas boiler is used in 85% of these.
 The majority of the remaining 15% are oil boilers, because they're not connected to the gas network.
 Heat pumps, then, are still a relatively new technology.
 Part of that is due to the prohibitively costly upfront prices.

-When it comes to efficient running costs, long term, this is where money can be saved as the heat pump is far more efficient than a gas boiler.
-It also means you’re able to use just electricity as opposed to relying on finite gas.
+When it comes to efficient running costs with heat pumps vs gas boilers, long term, this is where money can be saved as the heat pump is far more efficient than a gas boiler.
+It also means you're able to use just electricity as opposed to relying on finite gas.
 Theoretically, the reality is that gas is cheaper than electricity but more on that below.

 Gas boilers, thanks to condensers, are more efficient than ever but they still burn fuel to heat water.
 That means at their best you get an efficiency of 94%.
 Or in other words, for every pound spent six pence is wasted.

 Heat pumps are a staggering 300-400% efficient.
 That means for a single kilowatt of electricity used you're going to get three to four times more energy.